rosstimson/padrino-book/01-02-basics-and-tools.md

 ## Tools and Knowledge

 I won't tell you which operating system you should use - there is an interesting discussion on [hackernews](http://news.ycombinator.com/item?id=3786674 "hackernews").
-I'll leave it free for the reader of this book which to use, because basically you are reading this book to learn Padrino.
+I'll leave the choice up to you - you're reading this book to learn Padrino not to be preached at about operating systems.

 To actually see a running padrino app, you need a web browser of your choice.
 For writing the application, you can